What is SB 1383?

 - Provide indoor containers for organic waste and recyclables in all areas where disposal containers are provided for customers, except in restrooms (multi-family dwellings are exempt).

 - For all outdoor and indoor containers, the container bodies or lids shall conform to the following color scheme: gray/black for garbage, blue for recycling, and green for organics.
 In addition, containers shall have labels with graphic images to indicate primary materials accepted and prohibited.
-Recology San Mateo County can provide these containers and labels at no additional cost.
+Recology San Mateo County may be able to provide these containers and labels at no additional cost.

 For the recovery of edible food waste, edible food generators are split into two tiers and must arrange to recover the maximum amount of their edible food that would otherwise go to landfills and maintain records.